USS Nashville (CL-43): Flagship

 Nashville left Hawaii on 14 May 1942 to become the flagship of Task Force 8 (TF 8) defending Alaska and the Aleutians, and arrived at Dutch Harbor, Alaska, on 26 May.
-She steamed for Kodiak, Alaska two days later to join with other units of the task force, including her sisters USS St Louis and USS Honolulu as well as two heavy cruisers and 6 destroyers.
+She steamed for Kodiak, Alaska two days later to join with other units of the task force, including USS St Louis and her sister USS Honolulu as well as two heavy cruisers and 6 destroyers.
 On 3–4 June, Japanese carrier planes struck Dutch Harbor.
 Nashville and her accompanying warships were unable to make contact with the enemy due to heavy fog.
 Admiral Isoroku Yamamoto withdrew his diversionary force from the Aleutians after his defeat at the Battle of Midway.
 As the Japanese departed, they left occupying forces behind on Attu and Kiska Islands in the Aleutians.
 From June–November, Nashville patrolled the North Pacific Ocean, and participated in the attack on Kiska on 7 August, in which heavy damage was inflicted on Japanese shore installations.

 Nashville arrived at Pearl Harbor on 22 November and proceeded south to the Fiji Islands on 24 December.
 At Espiritu Santo, New Hebrides, she became flagship of TF 67.
 After escorting troopships to Guadalcanal, Nashville, Helena, and St. Louis inflicted heavy damage on the Japanese air base at Munda on the night of 4 January 1943.
 Subsequent attacks were made on Kolombangara and New Georgia in the next several months.
 While shelling Vila airfield on Kolombangara on the night of 12 May, she suffered a powder charge explosion in one of her forward turrets, killing 18 and injuring 17.